grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "OK," Percy said to herself, "The most important thing I need to be able to tell Hemi: how fast are we sinking?"

 Figuring this out was a matter of nothing more than reading their fate from the wall of dials and gauges in front of them, with their spindly little black fingers all creeping slowly one way or another depending on what each particular gauge was tasked with monitoring.
 The individual parts the dials had to play all came together in a symphony that marked time towards some unknown end.
-It could be their doom, as Bastian had been saying to Gregory, but Percy preferred to leave it unknown.
+It could be their doom, as Bastian had been saying, but Percy preferred to leave it unknown.

 Nearly every gauge mattered to Captain Percy right now.
 Each represented a variable in the equation that controlled whether they lived or died: speed, battery charge, battery drain rate, the status of the trim tanks, course, rudder, ship angle, dive plane angle... everything mattered.
 But as in every equation some variables weighed more than others.
 The two that mattered most to Captain Percy right now were the depth of ship gauge -- which featured in most submarine maneuvers -- and the depth under keel, which told them how far below the ocean bottom was.
 It rarely factored into a submarine maneuver -- at least in the deep ocean.